 - Industrial wastewater or sewage treatment plants purify water and recycle it for further use again

-- Both Primary and secondary treatments are most commonly used techniques for cleaning of waste water.
+- Both Primary and secondary treatments are the most commonly used techniques for cleaning wastewater.

 - Primary treatment is essential for removal of suspended solid objects made from organic and inorganic materials.
 Secondary treatment improves the purity of the water after primary treatment